 - Even after achieving so much, Ochoa remained committed to learning and exploring new ideas.
 She understood that the pursuit of knowledge is a never-ending journey, and that there is always something new to discover.

-Seek Mentorship and Be a Mentor: Find mentors who can offer guidance, support, and advice as you navigate your career.
+Seek Mentorship and Be a Mentor: Find mentors who can offer guidance, support, and advice as you deal with your career.
 A good mentor can help you identify your strengths and weaknesses, set realistic goals, and make informed decisions.
-Also, consider becoming a mentor to others, sharing your knowledge and experience with those who are just starting out.
+Also, consider becoming a mentor to others, sharing your knowledge and experience with those who are just starting out No workaround needed..

 - Throughout her career, Ochoa benefited from the guidance of mentors who believed in her potential.
 She, in turn, has become a mentor to countless young people, inspiring them to pursue their dreams and make a positive impact on the world.